methodsanalytics/ma_fabric_hack_together_2024/README.md

 2. To build the Warehouse tables and stored procedures run the DDL here DataStorage/Warehouse DDL.txt
 3. Create a HTTP connection named 'EA Flood Monitoring' pointing to http://environment.data.gov.uk/flood-monitoring/
 4. Create a HTTP conneciton named 'EA Flood Data' pointing to https://environment.data.gov.uk/flood-monitoring/id/
-5. Use the files in the 'Pipelines', 'Notebooks' and 'Reports' folders to create the objects in the workspace
+5. Use the files in the 'Pipelines', 'Notebooks', 'Reports' and 'Environments' folders to create the objects in the workspace